Royal Arcanum

 Members of the Royal Arcanum posed on the auditorium steps at the Alaska-Yukon-Pacific Exposition in Seattle, Washington, June 23, 1909.

 The Supreme Council of the Royal Arcanum, commonly known simply as the Royal Arcanum, is a fraternal benefit society founded in 1877 in Boston, Massachusetts by John A. Cummings and Darius Wilson, who had previously been among the founders of the Knights of Honor, a similar organization, in Kentucky.
 The Royal Arcanum home office is located in Boston, Massachusetts.

+The Supreme Council of the Royal Arcanum has EIN 04–1885430 as a 501(c)(8) Fraternal Beneficiary Societies; in 2024 it claimed total revenue of $8,950,527 and total assets of $90,523,499.

 History

 The Royal Arcanum was found by Dr. Darius Wilson, who had also played a prominent role in the foundation of the Knights of Honor, American Legion of Honor and the Royal Society of Good Fellows, as well as being a prominent official in the Order of United American Mechanics, Ancient Order of United Workmen, a Freemason and an Oddfellow.
 For three years he had tried to convince the knights to adopt a graded assessment plan, but to no avail.
 Therefore, he decided to create his own society that would work on the plan.
 To make sure he would have control over the direction of the group, he wrote its ritual, constitution, beneficial plan, passwords and even designed the organization's emblem himself.
 On June 23, 1877, he called together a group of his friends at 1066 Washington Street, Boston and initiated them as the first Supreme Council of the new order.
 Among the other participants was J. A. Cummings, at that time Grand Vice Dictator of the Knight of Honor in Massachusetts, who was offered, but refused, the post of Supreme Regent of the Royal Arcanum.
 The Arcanum Hall in Dedham, Massachusetts shared a building with the East Dedham branch of the Dedham Public Library.